 Fast, Quality Emergency Care in San Diego

 When you need emergency care, every minute counts.
-All Scripps emergency department locations in San Diego County have an average wait time of 30 minutes or less.
+All Scripps emergency department locations in San Diego County use a rapid assessment process that’s streamlined for the fastest care when you need it most.

 If the situation is life-threatening, dial 9-1-1 immediately.